shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/01 CI-CD_.md/03 CodeDeploy.md

 All hooks are,

 `ApplicationStop -> DownloadBundle -> BeforeInstall -> Install -> AfterInstall -> ApplicationStart -> ValidateService -> BeforeAllowTraffic -> AllowTraffic -> AfterAllowTraffic`

+Mandatory properties for the `AppSpec.yml` file are,

+- Task Definition
+- Container Name
+- Container Port

 **Types Of Deployment**